emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-21-automated-nuget-deployment-travis-ci.md

 1. Add different `stages`
 2. Each `stage` depends on the branch
-3. If your build is on master, it means that the package must be updated, there fore we are going to push our package to the NuGet feeds
+3. If your build is on master, it means that the package must be updated, therefore we are going to push our package to the NuGet feeds
-4. If you build is on a pull request, we won't still are going to check if the build compiles and test, but we are not going to publish it.
+4. If you build is a pull request, we still are going to check if the build compiles and test, but we are not going to publish it.

 ## Stages

+From their documentation:

 >You can filter out and reject builds, stages and jobs by specifying conditions in your build configuration (your .travis.yml file).